 The Health Equity Alliance of Tallahassee

-The Tallahassee Food Network (TFN) evolved from efforts of the Health Equity Alliance of Tallahassee (HEAT), a partnership with the University of Florida Department of Anthropology and Greater Frenchtown Revitalization Council comprised of individuals, organizations and agencies in Tallahassee.
+The Tallahassee Food Network (TFN) evolved from efforts of the Greater Frenchtown Revitalization Council Front Porch Florida initiative.
+The collaboration of Greater Frenchtown Revitalization Council, University of Florida Department of Anthropology, and local researchers launched Health Equity Alliance of Tallahassee (HEAT).
 HEAT's mission explain and eliminate the causes of social inequalities in health by bridging the gaps between research and action.
 HEAT envisions policy change that leads to equal health for all.
-From the early efforts of HEAT a variety of subcommittees evolved to combat health inequality, including the Policy Council, Heart Health, Food Environment; Childhood Obesity Prevention Education (COPE) Coalition which have all developed extensive partnerships that continue to expand.
+From the early efforts of HEAT a variety of subcommittees formed to combat health inequality including the Policy Council, Heart Health, Food Environment; Childhood Obesity Prevention Education (COPE) Coalition which have all developed extensive partnerships that continue to expand.

 The Tallahassee Food Council

 The Tallahassee Food Council focuses on the absence of healthy food and the correlation of food deserts and obesity in specific communities.
 Council meetings invite experienced guests to present their observations, experiences and work related to food.
 The Tallahassee Food Council was one such subcommittee expansion.

 Childhood Obesity Prevention and Education